kaijie0102/ceg-eg2310-systems-engineering/README.md

 - **BUG: Expected value: Line 1 Col 1** - Make sure that the .json file has minimum {} in it

 Steps:

+alias: setwp

-1) cw to enter root workspace
+1) cw to enter root workspace. ros2 run auto_nav setWaypoints

 2) Walk to waypoint